Riccardo Silva: Miami FC

-In May 2015, Riccardo Silva co-established Miami FC, which played in the North American Soccer League (NASL).
+In May 2015, Silva co-established Miami FC, which played in the North American Soccer League (NASL).

 During their time competing in the NASL, Miami FC captured the 2017 spring NASL title with a 7-0 win over the San Francisco Deltas, and in October of that year, the club completed an historic double, becoming the first team in NASL history to win both the Spring and Autumn titles in the same season.
 In an interview with El Nuevo Herald Riccardo Silva stated that "The fact that we won the Spring and Autumn tournaments does not mean there are not more things that we have to fight for".

 In June 2017, Miami FC played their first competitive fixture against an MLS club, beating Orlando City SC 3-1 in the Lamar Hunt US Open Cup with Stefano Pinho scoring a hat-trick.
 The Telegraph reported Riccardo Silva saying: “It was the biggest game in our short history so to win so convincingly against a fantastic club like Orlando City was a great result for us".

 Miami FC 2 were crowned 2018 NPSL National Champions in August 2018, defeating FC Motown (Morristown, NJ) 3-1 at Drew University’s Ranger Stadium.

 In July 2019, Miami FC won its sixth overall trophy, adding the NPSL Sunshine Conference to their list of honors, defeating Miami United FC 3-2 in the final.
 August 2019 saw Miami FC add more titles to their trophy cabinet, winning the 2019 National Premier Soccer League (NPSL) title by recording a 3-1 victory over New York Cosmos.

 In September 2019, the team joined the National Independent Soccer Association (NISA), where they won their ninth trophy by winning the NISA East Coast Championship.

 On 11 December 2019, former USL Championship club Ottawa Fury FC announced that it had transferred its franchise rights to Miami FC ownership group, and the club would begin competition in the league in the 2020 season.

 In 2018, Miami FC announced the launch of its new Youth Academy Program.
 Miami FC Youth Academy Program will be dedicated to increasing opportunities for youth soccer players in South Florida to develop their skills and knowledge of the game.

 AC Milan

-In August 2022, Riccardo Silva became co-owner of Italian football club AC Milan.
+In August 2022, Silva became co-owner of Italian football club AC Milan.
 He invested in the club in partnership with the US-based fund RedBird and other American investors including the New York Yankees.